ARTICLE 1 Name and Objects

 d) All active members shall participate in the preparation and execution of at least one half (1/2) of the Club’s official events (trials, matches, demonstrations, open houses, fund raisers, equipment repairs, etc.)

-e) All members will abide by all current written policies and procedures.
+e) All members will abide by all current written rules, policies and procedures.

 f) All Active members must attend at least one club meeting per fiscal year.

-The membership responsibilities for contributing members shall be the same as those for active members, with the additional responsibility of instructing classes in exchange for consideration both practical and financial as determined by a consensus of the Board.
+g) All contributing members’ responsibilities shall be the same as those for active members, with the additional responsibility of instructing classes in exchange for consideration both practical and financial as determined by a consensus of the Board.

 Section 6 Termination of membership: Membership may be terminated by: